chris-wood/basic-privacy-pass-proverif/README.md

 - `make unlinkability` for the unlinkability of the client.
 It contains 1 true query.
 - `make unforgeability` for the unforgeability of the token.
 It contains 1 true query.

+## Limitations

+The model assumes an "ideal" configuration for Privacy Pass and seeks to prove the properties above in simple cases.
+For example, it models unlinkability in a manner similar to indistinguishability, wherein the attacker is asked to determine if a trace corresponds to one of two (maliciously) chosen clients.
+Unlinkability demands that the attacker cannot do this.
+The model does not consider how, for example, the attacker can use information revealed during the issuance or redemption protocol to place a client into one of two different anonymity sets.